 I try to be judicious about what cities I describe as “magical.”
 But cultured and cosmopolitan Barcelona is one of the world’s treasures.
 It’s a visual feast of a city that deserves the descriptor.

-For the avid sightseer, Barcelona's top rated attractions are its surrealistic architecture and impressive monuments.
+For the avid sightseer, Barcelona’s top rated attractions are its surrealistic architecture, impressive monuments, and historic buildings.
 Barcelona elevates architecture to rock star status like no other city.

 Since the time of Gaudi, architects have been treated with reverence in Barcelona.
 In the 1980s, when it was time to give Barcelona a facelift before the 1992 Summer Olympics, it was again the architects who shined.